ansys/pyprimemesh/doc/source/contributing/index.rst

 --------------------------------
 Code structure and contributions
 --------------------------------
-The PyPrimeMesh code base is primarily auto-generated based on the Ansys Prime server.
+The PyPrimeMesh code base is primarily auto-generated from Ansys Prime Server.
 For the auto-generated code, contributions are limited to raising issues and enhancement requests.

 You should not modify files marked as auto-generated.